Emmanuel-Roy/Emoo-Boy/README.md

 ## My Process and Challenges.

-### Why I chose C and not a more modern language.
+### Why I chose C and not a more modern language?
  * In short, I wanted to reduce the amount of dependencies used and maximize compatibility on a wide range of systems.
  * As mentioned in my planned editions, I want to eventually be able to run this emulator on its own embedded system, and I feel that using C will open doors for this later on, even if the lack of classes and other object-oriented fundamentals lead to somewhat messier code.
  * In addition, my current university courses focus on languages like C++ and Java, and I feel as if I have become somewhat complacent in maintaining my C programming skills.

 ### Initial Renderer Attempts.
  * I started this project by working on a basic renderer, and I did so because I thought this would be incredibly useful to help debug other components early on.
 To do this, I used mGBA to dump Memory Data while games were playing and created a renderer based on the information in the Gameboy Pandocs to reconstruct this memory data into actual frames.
- * This was useful in teaching me some basic system details, and it was awesome to see visual confirmation of my progress in real-time.
-Using memory dumps was also insightful to figure out what potential save state functionality could look like in the future.
+ * This was useful in teaching me some basic system details, and it was awesome to see visual confirmation of my progress in real time.
+Using memory dumps was also insightful in figuring out what potential save state functionality could look like in the future.
  * I started working on a renderer for the background, as seen by the first 5 images, and once I verified that worked I tested background scrolling.
  * After implementing the background, I sought to implement the window functionality.
  * Finally, to complete the basic renderer I implemented OAM scanning and sprite functionality.